-To further align the interests of the Corporation's executives with the interests of the Corporation's shareholders the HRCC has implemented specific executive share ownership guidelines that tie to each executive's base salary.
+To further align the interests of the Corporation's executives with the interests of the Corporation's shareholders the Board has implemented specific executive share ownership guidelines that tie to each executive's base salary.
 Pursuant to these guidelines, executives are expected to acquire and retain Common Shares of the Corporation as set out in the table below:

 Position Share Ownership Target (multiple of base salary)

 Chief Executive Officer 3.0 times

-Senior Vice President 1.5 times
+President / Senior Vice President 1.5 times

-Vice President (officers) 1.0 times

 Executives will have five years from January 1, 2020 (or from the date of their respective appointments) to attain the share ownership guidelines above.
 The HRCC in its discretion may extend the period of time for attainment of these ownership levels in appropriate circumstances.
-For purposes of these guidelines an executive's share ownership shall include the following:
+For purposes of these guidelines an executive's share ownership includes the following:

-- Common Shares purchased on the open market; - Common Shares owned jointly with, or separately, by the executive officer's immediate family members; (spouse and/or dependent children); - Common Shares held in trust for the executive officer or immediate family members; - Common Shares obtained through the exercise of stock options; and

-Unvested share units (counted at target) and any other form of equity compensation as determined by the HRCC and/or Board.
+- Common Shares purchased on the open market: - Common Shares owned jointly with, or separately, by the executive officer's immediate family members (spouse and/or dependent children); - Common Shares held in trust for the executive officer or immediate family members; - Common Shares obtained through the exercise of stock options; and - All unvested share units (including performance share units counted at target) and any other form of equity compensation as determined by the HRCC and/or Board.